-The UP Kibo 2 is manufactured in four sizes.
-Each size is optimised for the middle to upper of the weight range, but can be flown anywhere within the weight range.
+The UP Dena is manufactured in five sizes.
+Each size is optimised for the middle of the weight range, but can be flown anywhere within the weight range.
 In order to help you find the ideal size for your weight we have compiled the following practical tips: